juntao/arenztopia/content/news/Issue 40.md

 ## Book Recommendation
 By Sam-Louis Alrocaet

 Today we recommend the fantasy series Wings of Fire by Tui Sutherland.
-It is a captivating and brilliantly written series chronicling a fictional world inhabited by intelligent dragons.
+It is a captivating and brilliantly written series about a fictional world inhabited by intelligent dragons.

 ## Poetry
 By Lorenzo Avila